 The theme editor consists of a side bar on the left and a theme preview on the right that reflects the changes you make.

 In this section you can integrate the theme with services you might already be using.
-The Help Center theme offers integrations with some Google services, and a range of popular help desks and commenting platforms.
+The Help Center theme offers integrations with some Google services, a range of popular help desks and commenting platforms.
 Learn how to Configure Integrations.

 Preview your Site

 Once you're happy with the way the theme looks, click the Save button in the top left to save your changes and get back to Confluence.
 Now it's time to generate your site and preview it in its entirety.